In this guide

 What to avoid when roaming

-Just checking your web-based email, looking up the football results on the Sky Sports website or looking for a weather forecast aren't going to break the bank too badly, but some things you may not even think before doing at home - where monthly limits are counted in gigabytes - can be your downfall.
+Just checking your web email, looking up the football results on the Sky Sports website or looking for a weather forecast aren't going to break the bank too badly, but some things you may not even think before doing at home - where monthly limits are counted in gigabytes if they exist at all - can be your downfall.

-While you may love Eastenders, or Match Of The Day, streaming a TV show while on your hols is going to be a costly mistake: downloading a 30-minute programme, for example, can equate to a roaming bill - in theory - of £4,000 or more.
+While you may love Eastenders, or Match Of The Day, streaming a TV show on your hols is going to be a costly mistake: downloading a 30-minute programme, for example, can equate to a roaming bill - in theory - of £4,000 or more.
 Yes, you read that right, £4,000 - that would be 500MB at £8 per MB.

 While using a dongle you already own is the most convenient way to get online abroad, it's certainly not the only one.
 Here are some alternatives you might want to consider:

-Hotel Wi-Fi: Many hotels charge very high rates for Wi-Fi, and it can often be very slow, but this doesn't apply to everyone.
+Hotel Wi-Fi: Some hotels charge high rates for Wi-Fi, and it can often be very slow, but this doesn't apply to everyone.
 Some hotels and apartments offer free internet access which may well be enough to get your web fix for the duration of your stay.

-Internet cafés: These are commonplace in all cities and most towns now, and can also provide a cost effective solution to your roaming broadband needs while on holiday.
+Internet cafés: These are commonplace and can provide a cost effective solution to your roaming broadband needs while on holiday.
 Quality can vary hugely from dingy dives to posh cafés, and they're not to everyone's taste, but if you're on a budget they can be a life saver.
 Make sure to check your resort has one before you rely on this option though.